Demand Generation vs. Lead Generation — What’s The Best Choice For You?

 Ideally, your lead generation, demand generation, and lead nurturing efforts should feed into each other.

-Or, you can create a lead magnet and market it through PPC ads.
+Or, you can create a lead magnet and market it through PPC ads or LinkedIn posts.
 Once people sign up for the lead magnet, you can use their contact information to reach out to them with a targeted email campaign.

 To combine demand and lead generation, you need to develop brand messages, a brand tone, and dedicated brand talking points so that all your marketing efforts are consistent.